Clinical trials in multiple sclerosis

 Deep brain stimulation (DBS) is a surgical procedure used to treat disabling symptoms of neurological disorders, including dystonia, epilepsy, essential tremor, and Parkinson's disease.
-DBS uses a surgically implanted, battery-operated medical device called an implantable pulse generator (IPG)—similar to a heart pacemaker and approximately the size of a stopwatch—to deliver electrical stimulation to specific areas in the brain that control movement, which blocks the abnormal nerve signals that cause symptoms.
+DBS uses a surgically implanted, battery-operated medical device called an implantable pulse generator (IPG)—similar to a heart pacemaker—to deliver electrical stimulation to specific areas in the brain that control movement, which blocks the abnormal nerve signals that cause symptoms.

-Once the system is in place, and after a period of healing post-surgery, the device is programmed to sets of parameters that work best for each person, over several visits with a neurologist.
+Once the system is in place, and after a period of healing post-surgery, the device is programmed to see what works best for each person through several visits with a neurologist.
 The therapy works by delivering electrical pulses from the IPG along the extension wire and the lead and into the brain.
 These pulses change the brain's electrical activity pattern at the target site to reduce motor symptoms.

 Before the procedure, a neurosurgeon uses noninvasive diagnostic imaging—either magnetic resonance imaging (MRI) or computed tomography (CT) scanning—to identify and locate the exact target in the brain for the surgery.
 Most surgeons use microelectrode recording—which involves insertion of a tiny wire that monitors the activity of nerve cells—to more specifically identify the precise brain area that will be stimulated.

-Parkinson's Disease.
-DBS is used to treat the most commonly debilitating motor symptoms of Parkinson's disease (PD) such as rigidity, slowed movement, stiffness, tremor, and problems walking.
+How DBS is used to treat movement disorders.
+Parkinson's Disease—DBS is used to treat the most commonly debilitating motor symptoms of Parkinson's disease (PD) such as rigidity, slowed movement, stiffness, tremor, and problems walking.
 It is used only for individuals whose symptoms cannot be adequately controlled with medication.
 However, only people who improve to some degree after taking medication for Parkinson's benefit from DBS.
 A variety of conditions may mimic PD but do not respond to medication or DBS.